rubyists/rubyists.github.com/_posts/2011-05-02-runit-for-ruby-and-everything-else.markdown

 ---
 layout: post
 title: Runit for Ruby (And Everything Else)
+author: TJ Vanderpoel
 ---
 The [Runit](http://smarden.org/runit) system is a process supervisor and set of utilities surrounding supervising processes.

 It can be used as a sysvinit replacement or run side-by-side with many init systems to maintain supervised process heirarchies.

-We began using runit as a replacement for daemontools, both because of the licensing at the time and for the extensive documentation offerred for runit utilities (including manpages).
+We began using runit as a replacement for daemontools in November 2001, because runit was OSI licensed at the time (daemontools was not) and for the extensive documentation offerred for runit utilities (including manpages).

 Fully implmenting runit, as a replacement for init/PID 1 or as a standalone supervisor, is covered in general at the runit page above and in detail for [Arch Linux](https://wiki.archlinux.org/index.php/Runit).